dwainetrain/minderva/README.md

 - ~~git ignore firebase.js for the time being, until I find a better way to sercure my api (this is actually acceptable, since it can only be used from select ip addressess)~~
 - ~~Router Bug - When in Edit Page, if you click card collection it goes to root/edit-card/card-collection, whereas it should just go back to root/card-collection~~
 - ~~Quiz Bug - It doesn't stop when you reach the end of the cards, it just keeps saying loading if you click next card...~~
+- **DISABLED STRICT MODE** Semantic UI is giving an error in strict mode.
+You can learn more about it and the progress on the error here: https://github.com/Semantic-Org/Semantic-UI-React/issues/3819.
+Before deploying, I'll reenable strictmode and just accept the error for now.
+It should be near the top of my fix list though.
 - The Google Sign in with Pop up is giving a cross-site resource warning
 - ~~At some point, disconnect from the internet and see how the app behaves, it needs to gracefully fail.~~
 - Set a character limit in the front card, mainly so someone doesn't go an past a whole novel and burn through your Translator api limit.
 So, short phrases and sentences okay, anything past that, nope...